These are dozens of excellent museums across Essex. You may also want to visit our Art Galleries in Essex page.

 Stow Maries Aerodrome

-The aerodrome was built by the RAF during the 1st World War, and was then abandon in 1919.
-It is now undergoing extensive restoration work by a committed group of enthusiasts.
-There are several public events throughout the year,but not regular opening hours, so check their website for more information
+The aerodrome was built by the RAF during the 1st World War, and was then abandoned in 1919.
+Having been mostly untouched since then, it has been recently been undergoing extensive restoration work by a committed group of enthusiasts.
+There are several public events throughout the year – like the amazing Armed Forces Open Day we went to in 2015.
+But they don’t have regular opening hours, so check their website for more information.

 The Naze Tower